pri-k/docs-mysql/README.md

 docs-mysql
 ==========

-Docs for Pivotal MySQL Dev
+Docs for MySQL for Pivotal CF